Securing workload identities

 These differences make workload identities harder to manage and put them at higher risk for compromise.

-To make use of workload identity risk, including the new Risky workload identities (preview) blade and the Workload identity detections tab in the Risk detections blade, in the Azure portal you must have the following.
+To make use of workload identity risk, including the new Risky workload identities blade and the Workload identity detections tab in the Risk detections blade in the portal, you must have the following.

 - One of the following administrator roles assigned